K+S

 K+S AG (formerly Kali und Salz GmbH) is a German chemical company headquartered in Kassel.
 The company is Europe’s largest supplier of potash for use in fertilizer.
-The firm also produces and distributes other mineral fertilizers, such as those from magnesium and sulphur.
+The firm also produces and distributes other mineral fertilizers, such as those from magnesium and sulfur.
 K+S is mainly active in Europe, North and South America with almost 15,000 employees worldwide (2020).